chengyuxing/rabbit-sql-spring-boot-starter/README.md

 **It's not instead of any ORM framework**, no conflict with ORM framework, just a lib.

-Spring-boot auto configure starter based on **rabbit-sql**, use spring managed transaction as default, use `@Transactional` annotation or inject `SimpleTx` (simple wrapper for spring transaction) to use transaction.
+Spring-boot autoconfigure starter based on **rabbit-sql**, use spring managed transaction as default, use `@Transactional` annotation or inject `SimpleTx` (simple wrapper for spring transaction) to use transaction.

 - support `application.yml` auto complete;
 - compatible with spring jdbc transaction;